 - Prepared environment

-You will notice that the principles function the same way in your home as they do in Montessori schools in PA and beyond.
+You will notice that the principles function the same way in your home as they do in Montessori schools in Philadelphia and beyond.

 What The Montessori Philosophy Looks Like at Home